 So recounts the 2022 exhibit, "Blacks @ Dartmouth: 1828 to 1860", which was funded by the Dartmouth Class of 1968 and curated by Forrester "Woody" Lee, a Dartmouth 1968 alumnus.

-Among those commemorated in the online exhibit are Dr. William Baldwin Ellis, one of 30 African Americans to serve as a physician during the Civil War.
+Among those commemorated in the online exhibit are Dr. William Baldwin Ellis, one of 30 African Americans who served as a physician during the Civil War.

-Former Geisel School of Medicine student Kenneth Williams '21 also provides this video biography of Dr. Ellis.
+Former Geisel School of Medicine student Kenneth Williams '21 provides this video biography of Dr. Ellis.

 Another doctor in the Blacks @ Dartmouth commemoration is Dr. Samuel Ford McGill, the first person of African descent to graduate from a U.S. medical school.
 According to his biography in the exhibition, Dr. McGill was one of the few university graduates of African descent in the medical profession in the world when he graduated in 1839 from Dartmouth at the age of 26.